arpinfidel/messie-messenger/docs/whatsapp-bridge.md

    ```

    The bridge does not expose ports on the host.
 Synapse calls it internally at
    `http://mautrix-whatsapp:29319`.
-The admin API remains reachable only from other
+A provisioning API is reachable only from other
    containers in the Compose network (e.g., the backend) and is not published.

 4. Inspect logs: